 For reducing eye strain while doing computer work, choose a task light that can create an even but focused light over your entire desk surface.

-For reading in bed, or other living areas of your home, choose a versatile task light that can produce the focused light needed for reading and then transition easily to the softer light that induces relaxation.
-For focused light, look for a light with a narrow head.
-Narrow-headed lights produce a direct beam of light that you can point where you need.
-This is especially helpful as you shift positions while you read, giving you the light you need whether you’re lying on your stomach or sitting up.
+For reading in bed, or other living areas of your home, choose a versatile task light that produce a focused light and can transition easily to a softer light that induces relaxation.
+For focused light, look for lighting with a narrow head.
+Narrow-headed lights produce a direct beam that you can point where needed.
+This is especially helpful as you fluff up your pillows and shift reading positions, giving you the light you need.
 For transitioning to relaxation, look for lights with built-in dimmers and other features that can change the direction, quantity, and kind of light it emits.

-Just because a task light helps you do your work, doesn't mean that it has to be ordinary.
+Just because a task light helps you do your work, doesn't mean that it has to be basic.